SenthilNayagan/senthilnayagan.github.io/_posts/devops/infrastructure-as-code/terraform/2022-08-20-terraform-basics.markdown

 Configuration files that describe our infrastructure are produced by IaC.
 Changes and sharing of configurations are made simpler as a result.
 An IaC process produces the same environment every time it deploys, just as the same source code always generates the same binary.

-## It's version control
+## It's a version control

 Version control is an important aspect of IaC, and our configuration files, like any other software source code file, can be under source control.

 ## The difficulty of manually managing infrastructure

-Managing IT infrastructure was traditionally a manual process where deployment team would physically install and configure servers.
-Unsurprisingly, this manual process would frequently result in a number of issues.
+Managing IT infrastructure was traditionally a manual process where the deployment team would physically install and configure servers.
+Unsurprisingly, this manual process would frequently result in several issues.

 ## Uses "declarative" definition files